 Information on admission

-In order to be able to study in the master’s degree programme in Applied Chemistry at Nuremberg Tech, you must meet the following requirements:
+To be able to study in the master’s degree programme in Applied Chemistry at the Ohm, you must meet the following requirements:

 Bachelor’s degree in Applied Chemistry (or comparable) with at least 210 credits (LP or ECTS) (7 semesters incl. practical semester)